ICCSD Guidelines for Individuals Returning to School Related to COVID-19

 IF you develop symptoms AFTER testing positive, follow the guidance for “I think or know I have COVID-19 AND HAD symptoms”.

 You have been in “close contact” with someone who tested positive for COVID-19.
-Close Contact is defined as being within 6 feet for more than 15 minutes with someone who tested positive for COVID-19.
+Close Contact is defined as being within 6 feet for more than 15 minutes in a 24 hour period with someone who tested positive for COVID-19.

 I can return to school when: